hipposareevil/books/README.md

 Endpoint | Purpose
 --- | ---

 /author | Manage authors in database.
-/title | Manage titles/books in database.
+/book | Manage books in database.
-/query | Microservice to query google for books and authors.
+/query | Microservice to query google for book titles and authors.
+/user | Manage users.
+/authorize | Authorize access to endpoints.
 /swagger/ | [swagger](http://swagger.io) documentation describing the REST apis.

 ## author
-REST microservice managing authors; list, query, add, *delete*.
+REST microservice managing authors; list, query, add, delete.
 Built with the [dropwizard](http://www.dropwizard.io/) framework.

-## title
+## book
-REST microservice managing book titles; list, query, add, *delete*.
+REST microservice managing books; list, query, add, delete.
 Built with the [dropwizard](http://www.dropwizard.io/) framework.

 ## query
 REST microservice that queries google for new authors and book titles.
 Would be used by frontend to add new entries to application.
 This service requires a google api key.
 See [query](https://github.com/hipposareevil/books/blob/master/query/README.md) for more information.
 When there is no google api key, this endpoint will just return empty results.
 Built with the [spring boot](https://projects.spring.io/spring-boot/) framework.

+## user
+REST microservice managing users.
+A user is necessary to access the other services (except /query).
+Once a user exists, an authorization token must be created via the /authorize endpoint.

+## authorize
+REST microservice to authenticate a user.
+Creates a token of the form 'Bearer qwerty-1234-asdf-9876'.
+Token should be put in the HTTP Headers with key 'AUTHORIZATION'.
+See the /swagger/ endpoint for more information.

 ## swagger
 Swagger-ui that combines the swagger.yaml files from the REST endpoints.
 Uses [swagger-combine](https://hub.docker.com/r/hipposareevil/swagger-combine/) image to grab the definitions.
 This waits for the various endpoints to come up and then grabs the designated (in docker-compose.yml) yaml files, combines them and then serves up the endpoint via swagger-ui.

+# Databases
+There are two databases used to manage the books and users.

+## MySQL
+[MySQL](https://www.mysql.com/) is used to store books, authors, users and users lists.

+## Redis
+[Redis](https://redis.io/) is used to store and manage authorization tokens.
+The various services utilize redis to authorize a caller for an operation.

 # Prerequisites